mlc-mlapis/docs/src/documentation/zerops-logs/runtime-logs.md

 <br/>

-Whenever an important event happens, such as an exit or a failure, you will get a notification with a button pointing to the particular container and to the relevant timestamp.
+Whenever an important event happens, such as an exit or a failure, you will get a notification with a button pointing to the particular container and the relevant timestamp.

-Because there are some logging specifics, you should also read details for:
+Because there are some logging specifics, you should also read the details about:

 * [Logging in Node.js](/documentation/services/runtimes/nodejs.html#logging)